 Snyder-Fink directed and edited Sergeant Thorne, a video about an Iraq war veteran who suffered a traumatic brain injury.
 The Radio and Television News Directors Foundation (RTNDA) gave Snyder-Fink its first annual Pete Wilson Award for that film (2008).
 It also won a Film and Video Eisner Award,Honorable Mention.

 Among her other projects, Snyder-Fink directed and shot Music From Within, a film about Leroy Jenkins, the father of free jazz violin, which premiered at the Woodstock Film Festival in 2007.

 She has produced videos for corporations and non-profit organizations such as: Saatchi & Saatchi, Woolrich, Evelyn & Walter Haas Jr. Fund, Curtiss-Wright, The Opportunity Agenda, The Ms Foundation, The Drug Policy Alliance, The National Lawyers Guild, Farmigo, and the Jewish Family & Children’s Services.

 Snyder-Fink holds a Masters degree in Journalism from the University of California’s Graduate School of Journalism (2009) and a Bachelor of Arts degree in Film and Video from Bard College (2001).
-She lives in Brooklyn with her husband, Orlando Richards and their son.
+She lives in Brooklyn with her son, Elijah.